influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.14/introduction/getting-started.md

 * Linux debian and RPM packages: `/etc/telegraf/telegraf.conf`
 * Standalone Binary: see the next section for how to create a configuration file

-> **Note:** You can also specify a remote URL endpoint to pull a configuration file.
+> **Note:** You can also specify a remote URL endpoint to pull a configuration file from.
 See [Configuration file locations](/telegraf/v1.14/administration/configuration/#configuration-file-locations).

 ### Create and edit the configuration file